-Google - insofar as relevant - states as follows.
+Apple - insofar as relevant - states as follows.

 - 5. The language of the patent is English, which is also the language almost exclusively used in the relevant field of technology of the patent.
 This is confirmed by the prior art cited in the patent at issue.
 The majority of the exhibits in the proceedings are available only in English.
-Ona requested that these documents not be required to be translated into German. - 6.
-The Google companies are domiciled in Ireland.
+On a requested that these documents not be required to be translated into German. - 6.
+The majority of the Apple companies are not domiciled in Germany, but in Ireland, France and the USA respectively.
 Their headquarters are located in the USA and the corporate language of the group is English.
 The responsible engineers who work on the challenged functionality are based in the USA and speak English. - 7.
-Google as a defendant is significantly and disproportionally disadvantaged by having to conduct its defence within very short time limits in German, due to the need for translations between German and English.
-The alleged smaller size of Ona relative to the size of Google does not eliminate this disadvantage. - 8.
+Apple as a defendant is significantly and disproportionally disadvantaged by having to conduct its defence within very short time limits in German, due to the need for translations between German and English.
+The alleged smaller size of Ona relative to the size of Apple does not eliminate this disadvantage. - 8.
 Ona is domiciled in Spain and its managing director, responsible for litigation, is proficient in English.
 A change of language would not disadvantage Ona, as it would not require translations. - 9.
 A change of language does not unreasonably delay the proceedings.